 Academics at ICH and clinicians at GOSH work together to continue our integrated and multi-disciplinary approach to the understanding, diagnosis, treatment and prevention of childhood disease.
 Since many staff hold appointments at both institutions, GOSH and ICH researchers are able to translate research undertaken in laboratories into actual trials in the hospital.
 We can ensure research offers a real benefit to the children at GOSH, elsewhere in the NHS and internationally.

 As part of the National Institute for Health Research (NIHR)'s aim for faster, easier clinical research, all NHS organisations in receipt of NIHR funding are required to report their performance against two metrics on a quarterly basis:

-- Performance in Initiation: studies where GOSH has been selected as a site in the past 12 months.
-As of this Quarter, this will no longer be assessed with a 70 day benchmark.
+Performance in Initiation: studies where GOSH has been selected as a site in the past 12 months.
+As of last Quarter, this will no longer be assessed with a 70 day benchmark.
 Instead, the focus is placed on transparency, accuracy, and meeting expectations

-- Performance in Delivery: the number of commercial contract clinical trials that recruit their agreed number of participants within the agreed time frame
+Performance in Delivering: the number of commercial contract clinical trials that recruit their agreed number of participants within the agreed time frame

 Further information on why this is measured, and the NIHR’s official guidance and requirements, can be found on the NIHR website.